Art-Sells/Arells/README.md

 A cryptocurrency marketplace that helps render bear markets obsolete.
 Arells is working on achieving this through an innovation called **HPM (Holding Price Mechanism)**.

 ## HPM
-Holds the highest token's price after purchase limiting the erasure of its value thus introducing new mechanisms to help it achieve this feat:
+Holds the highest price after purchase limiting the erasure of its value thus introducing new mechanisms to help it achieve this feat:

+### HPAP = = Highest Price After Purchase

 ### Vatop = Value At Time of Purchase
 - **cVatop** = Corresponding Vatop